boyleconnor/WikiBrainDocker/README.md

     ./run.sh en

-will download and extract Cartograph the whole English Wikipedia, then output Cartograph-compatible data (in the form of .tsv files) to ./output (where . is the current working directory).
+will download and extract the whole English Wikipedia, then output Cartograph-compatible data (in the form of .tsv files) to ./output (where . is the current working directory).

-which will automatically
-Type in ./buildrun.sh in order to automatically build the docker image and run it. upon completion the bash for the docker container will be available.

 Alternatively, one can use "docker build -t IMAGENAME ." where IMAGENAME is the name you want to give your image (e.g. "WikibrainImage") as a way of building